|Last Quarterly Update:||11/2/2015|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry operate hair salons and barbershops.
+Companies in this industry operate hair salons and barber shops.
 Major companies include Regis, Ratner Companies, and Sport Clips (all based in the US), as well as CavinKare (India), Frisör Klier (Germany), Premier Salons (Canada), and Stefan Hair Fashions (Australia).
-Regis also has salons in Canada, Japan, and the UK.

 The global hair care industry, including hair restoration as well as hair care services, generates annual revenue of about $160 billion, according to Regis.
 Key sources of growth include the rising middle classes in Brazil, Russia, India, and China (the BRIC nations).
 Shifting cultural norms also drive demand.